Almond

 Copyright Egon Krogsgaard

-Almonds are increasingly used for a wide variety of things.
+Almonds (Prunus dulcis) are increasingly used for a wide variety of things.
 They are eaten raw or with sugar as roasted almonds.
 They are used in cooking and baking.
 Almond oil is made by pressing almonds, and marzipan is made by mixing finely chopped almonds with sugar, glucose, and water.

 The almond tree was brought to America by Spanish monks, and today 80% of the world's almonds are produced in California.